 The longevity factor is what makes resin bound driveways more cost-effective than other driveway types.
 However, be cautious of companies that offer you installation at very low prices.
 These companies are mostly incompetent or have to compromise on the quality of installation to make a profit at a low price.

 What sets resin bound driveways apart from other driveways is that it’s porous.
 That way, you don’t need any supplementary drainage for your driveway.
 Rainy seasons are an issue for most homeowners because the driveway puddles form on the driveway or the entire driveway floods.

 Since resin-bound driveways are porous, surface runoff just seeps into the ground below.
 So you don’t have to worry about any water stagnating on your driveway.
 Plus, because the resin covers every single aggregate particle, the drainage is more effective and faster.

 With the right type of paving, your driveway could be an exterior highlight that complements the walls, roof, and the trees and hedges.
 The driveway is the first thing your visitors see when they get to your home.
 As such, it is important to have the most aesthetically pleasing driveway to make a good first impression for your guests.

-With the different types of aggregates and resin, there are a lot of colors to choose from.
-You should consider a color that matches your homeâ€™s exterior to give your home that wow factor.
+With the different types of aggregates and resin, there are a lot of colours to choose from.
+You should consider a colour that matches your homeâ€™s exterior to give your home that wow factor.

 5. It Lasts a Long Time